om-makode-official/VIPER_Architecture_Project/README.md

-I created this iOS project using the VIPER architecture and built it in different phases.
+I created this project using the VIPER architecture and built it in different phases.
 It started with a simple login and dashboard, then I added a user registration feature that saves data in UserDefaults, and later updated the dashboard to display random images from an API.

 <br>